-Professional Sports Leagues Go Head-To-Head With New Tax Code
+Tax Change Delivers A Blow To Professional Sports

 What the provision is, and how it changed

 The provision mostly applies to farmers and fleet owners, people who own machinery.
-What it allows you to do is, if you trade property ... you don't pay taxes on the value you gain in that trade (until you sell the truck). ...
+What it allows you to do is, if you trade property ... you don't pay taxes on the value you gain in that trade, until you sell the truck. ...

 This provision has been narrowed now, so that it only applies to real estate.
 And that excludes trucks and farm animals ... and baseball players.